Redford High School

 Redford High School was a secondary school in Detroit, Michigan.
 A part of Detroit Public Schools, the school opened in September 1921 and ceased operations in June 2007.
-Staffed and operated by the Detroit Public Schools; Redford High School served the sub-communities of Old Redford, Grandmont, Rosedale Park and Brightmoor.
+Staffed and operated by the Detroit Public Schools beginning in 1926; Redford High School served the sub-communities of Old Redford, Grandmont, Rosedale Park and Brightmoor.

 History

-Chastity Pratt of the Detroit Free Press wrote, "when it was built, Redford was the jewel of the district."
+Detroit's Redford High down but not broken: Amid heaps of woes, a few fight to save it.]"
+Detroit Free Press.
+February 23, 2007.
+Retrieved on November 13, 2009.
 Redford offered university preparatory classes for its students such as Business Law and Fashion merchandising to mention a few.

 In December 2006, the Detroit Public School District announced that it planned to close Redford; concerned alumni and parents mounted a valiant yet unsuccessful drive to prevent the closure.
 The property was purchased by Meijer, Inc., as a site for a future store complex; and the high school was demolished in September 2012.

 Detroit's Cooley and Cody High School absorbed much of the attendance area from Redford; including Brightmoor and Grandmont.
 Henry Ford High School assumed jurisdiction over the remaining northern neighborhoods.

 In June 2015, a Meijer store opened on the Redford site.
 As of 2015, it was Meijer's second Detroit location.
 This store uses stonework from the former Redford building.